tarantool/doc/doc/reference/tooling/tt_cli/cluster.rst

 -----------------------------------------------

-``tt cluster`` can manage centralized cluster configurations in storages of both supported types: :ref:`etcd <configuration-etcd>` or a Tarantool-based storage.
+``tt cluster`` can manage centralized cluster configurations in storages of both supported types: :ref:`etcd <configuration_etcd>` or a Tarantool-based configuration storage.

-To send a cluster configuration from a file to a centralized configuration storage, run ``tt cluster publish`` with a URI of the storage instance as the target.
-For example, to send a configuration from ``source.yaml``to a local etcd instance on the default port ``2379``:
+To send a configuration from a file to a centralized configuration storage, run :ref:`tt cluster publish <tt-cluster-publish>` with a URI of this storage's instance as the target.
+For example, to send a configuration from ``source.yaml`` to a local etcd instance on the default port ``2379``:

 .. code-block:: console